oliviagallego/TesaHealth/docs/Step_1-Mockups+ER_Diagram/README.md

 When someone enters the main page, they first see the **login and registration screen**.

-- If the person is new, they can **register** by selecting “Who are you?”.
+- If the person is new, they can register by creating a general user account (email, password, and basic personal information).
-  They must choose their role (Patient / Clinician / Admin) and **accept the privacy policy** before continuing.
+  The system does not force them to choose a role at registration, because a single user can later create multiple profiles (Patient, Clinician or Admin) linked to the same account.

-- If they already have an account, they can **log in directly** by writing their username and password.
+- If they already have an account, they can log in directly using their email and password.
-  I will also add a small dropdown menu so the user can select which profile they want to enter (Patient, Clinician, or Admin).
+  After a successful login, the system checks which profiles this user has already created (patient, clinician, admin) and shows a dropdown so they can choose which profile they want to enter.
+  If they select a profile that does not exist yet, the system will guide them through creating it.

 #### 2. Patient profile and actions

+A user can only enter as a Patient if they already have a patient profile linked to their account.
+If they choose the Patient option but do not have this profile yet, the system will ask them to create it first.

 When the user enters as a **Patient**, they will see four main options: